-Rediscover the impromptu feel of a picnic.
-The sense of adventure, getting away from it all is the stuff of holidays.
-Outdoors, beautiful scenery and things to do from recreational boating at the Groynes to summit exploration on Mt Cavendish.
-Nearby are cafes for wet weather days and warm sunny summers to kick off the footwear and go paddling in creeks at Abberley or Orton Bradley Parks.
+Rediscover the impromptu feel of a picnic in Christchurch.
+Find the best picnic spots .
+Getting away from it all is the stuff of holidays.
+Christchurch outd oors, beautiful scenery and things to do from recreational boating at the Groynes to summit exploration on Mt Cavendish is an invitation to relax.
+Nearby are cafes for wet weather days.
+On Christchurch’s warm sunny summers to kick off the footwear and go paddling in creeks at Abberley o r Orton Bradley Parks.
 Check out the local delis for picnic ingredients and relish the taste of a Canterbury summer al fresco day.

 Enjoy a premier picnic area with pretty much everything going for it from walking tracks, fishing locations, orientation courses and multiple playgrounds.